-The average number of years of fees invested is arguably low, but may reflect the recent refresh of the board.
-Richard Hotchkis, the longest-serving director, has two years of fees invested in the company.
+The average number of years of fees invested is relatively low, but reflects the recent refresh of the board.
+Richard Hotchkis, the longest-serving director, has two years of fees invested in the company, which is favourable in our view, as it helps to align a director's interests with those of shareholders.